-If I were speaking to 22-year-old, straight out of college teachers I would give them this piece of advice:
+If I were speaking to 22-year-old, recently graduated, aspiring teachers I would give them one piece of advice:

 Find a way to write on the white board every single class.

 This is the one thing I've found that can wake up a sleepy class.
 I’ve taught freshman composition for 5 years now at the community college level.
 Like every teacher I must consider the following questions on a daily basis: (1) “How do I get my students to retain key information?” and (2) “How do I get my students to pay attention for long periods of time?”

 Teachers, whether they are teaching pre-school kids or seniors at a university, will quickly understand the need to consider these two questions before every class.
 Since Millennials (and many people in older generations) are considered to be people who “cannot pay attention” and are fatally distracted, these issues become more urgent and teachers become desperate to solve them.
 To be a teacher today is to possess a variety of strategies to engage those doomed students with ADHD symptoms.
 But what is an effective strategy?
 How do you keep your composition students to keep their eyes on you?

 The common solution that I've heard for years is that to reach younger and future generations is to find any way to integrate technology into your daily curriculum.
 Sometimes this means finding educational apps online that allow students text in their answers.
 Some high schools, community colleges and universities have invested thousands of dollars into Smartboards and new computers with the hope of becoming relevant to students.
 Teachers are desperate to connect-----and technology in the classroom is often seen as the magic bullet.